 Determine is Division is Necessary

-Propagating Aeonium requires only a cutting, but when you're both propagating and dividing an Aeonium, you will have to cut through the root as well.
-This is necessary when the Aeonium becomes too large for its potted or landscaped home.
-If it is, it's time to divide it.
-If not, you can just choose to propagate a cutting in this same manner, but without cutting the root.
+Propagating Aeonium requires only cuttings, but when you are both propagating and dividing an Aeonium, you will have to cut through the root as well.
+This is necessary when an Aeonium becomes too large for its potted or landscaped home.
+If it is, it is time to divide it.
+If not, you can just choose to propagate a cutting in this same manner without cutting the root.

 Take Out Aeonium

-The first thing you should do is remove your Aeonium from its pot so you can take a cutting/division from it.
+The first thing you should do is to remove your Aeonium from its pot so you can take a cutting/division from it.
 Tip your plant on its side in its container and thump the bottom with your hand to loosen it.
-Then, pull the Aeonium out from its soil and shake the dirt loose.
+Then, pull the plant out from its soil and shake the dirt loose.

 Decide Division Point

 To divide an Aeonium for propagation, pick a branch that seems to go right into the root.
 Begin the division at the crux of that stem and the rest of the root.
-Remember, you don't want to cut through the entirety of the taproot, just the part that lines up with the rest of the stem.
+Remember, you do not want to cut through the entirety of the taproot, just the part that lines up with the rest of the stem.

 Aeonium can handle being cut with metal if the shears or paring knife is sterilized and free of germs that can cause infection in the membranes of the plant.
 For this reason, you should boil your paring knife or dip it in alcohol to allow it to dry completely before using the knife on your Aeonium.
 Once you figure out the place where you intend to divide your Aeonium, place the sharp edge of the paring knife right at the crux of the plant, and cut down.
 Try to keep the cut straight.
 You should now have two pieces of Aeonium, one being the parent plant and one being the divided propagate.